 Motivation

 Spatiotemporal microstructure data are the key results of continuum full-field and atomic-scale computer simulations, as well as cutting-edge diffraction microscopy experiments.
-Typically represented as voxel, point, line, or finite-element meshes, these data cover a variety of materials information, such as the spatial distribution of crystal defects and their embedding into three-dimensional field quantities like temperature, mechanical stress and strain, or concentration fields of chemical species.
-Especially when many such time-dependent snapshots are taken, the volume and acquisition velocity can quickly become impractical to work with (GB, TB, or even larger).
-In addition, the large variety of computer codes within the MSE community, limits interoperability and repurposeability when hand-shaking between different microstructure characterization tools.
-Here, we aim for infrastructure work that describes crystal defects and their motion embedded in fields across different length and time scales in a code-agnostic representation that can complement existent code-specific outputs.
-Proof-of-concept workflows are developed, which exemplify how such description and ontology connection can be exported from existent MSE simulation tools, covering continuum-scale crystal plasticity, RX, GG, precipitation, dislocation dynamics, and atomistics.
+Typically represented as voxel, point, line, or finite-element meshes, these data cover a variety of materials information, such as the spatial distribution of crystal defects and their correlation with three-dimensional field quantities like temperature, mechanical stress and strain, or concentration fields of chemical species.
+In addition, the large variety of computer codes within the MSE community, limits interoperability and repurposeability when handshaking between different microstructure modeling tools.
+Here, we aim to implement an infrastructure that enables users to assess the time evolution of microstructures in correlation with field data across different length and time scales in a code-agnostic representation as FAIR digital objects that can complement or replace existing code-specific outputs.
+Proof-of-concept workflows are developed, which exemplify how such descriptions and ontology connections can be exported from existing MSE simulation tools, connecting full-field microstructure simulation models and atomistic modeling with property prediction tools and experimental data.

 Overview